StevenBlack/intl/readme.md

 ![](./media/image10.png)

 **You can subclass the `cINTLCurrency` class to adapt it to your multi-currency needs.**  The `cINTLCurrency` class is used to localize currency fields so you can, among other things, swap the locale on the fly and adjust currency values dynamically.
 The native `cINTLCurrency` class works rather simply with one constant exchange rate per currency.
-For more complex mechanisms, like those that use a lookup table to reckon currency conversions as a function of time, can be accommodated by subclassing the `cINTLCurrency` class.
+For more complex mechanisms — like currency conversion lookups as a function of time, subclass the `cINTLCurrency` class and implement what you need.

 ### Class `cINTLCurrency` Exposed Methods

 ----
 #### `cINTLCurrency::GetConversion()`

-Gets a currency conversion factor from memory.
+Returns a currency conversion factor.

 |  |  |
 | --- | --- |